crossplane-contrib/provider-terraform/README.md

     source: Inline
     module: |
       // All outputs are written to the connection secret.
 Non-sensitive outputs
-      // are stored as string values in the status.atProvider.outputs object. output "url" {
+      // are stored in the status.atProvider.outputs object. output "url" {
         value       = google_storage_bucket.example.self_link
       }